brickadia-community/omegga/README.md

 ## Install

-Omegga depends on node v12+ and the **brickadia linux launcher** which is not available publicly at the moment.
+Omegga depends on Node v12+ ([windows](https://nodejs.org/en/download/), [ubuntu/deb](https://github.com/nodesource/distributions/blob/master/README.md#installation-instructions)) and the **brickadia linux launcher** which is not available publicly at the moment.
 You can run omegga in the Windows Subsystem for Linux or on an actual linux install.

 Omegga is can be installed as a global npm package